Ons Jabeur and a Centre Court love affair

 By the end, Sabalenka looked incapable of contemplating what had unfolded.
 She saved one match point with an ace; a second with an unreturnable serve.
 She even held, forcing Jabeur to serve it out.
 But after letting 40-0 slip to 40-30, an ace out wide secured another shot at Wimbledon glory.
 Arms aloft, Jabeur will play for the Venus Rosewater Dish once again, 12 months on from her pain of pains.

-Her revenge journey – beating Petra Kvitova, Rybakina and Sabalenka, all of whom she’d lost to previously at Wimbledon – now has her final shot of redemption.
+Her revenge journey – beating Petra Kvitova, Rybakina and Sabalenka, all of whom she’d lost to previously at Wimbledon – now gives her a final shot at redemption.
 An elusive Grand Slam.
 And there are no prizes for guessing which way the crowd will be chanting come Saturday afternoon.

+In the other women’s semi-final, Elina Svitolina’s remarkable run was ended by Marketa Vondrousova in straight-sets, 6-3 6-3.

+Svitolina, the Ukrainian wild card who only returned to the tour three months ago after giving birth last year, had beaten World No 1 Iga Swiatek in the quarter-finals but ran out of steam under the roof on Centre Court, with her wily, left-handed Czech opponent deserving of her spot in the final on Saturday, where like Jabeur she will also be targeting a first Grand Slam title.

 Join our commenting forum